 - Full vetting and supervision of caregivers improves safety.
 Regrettably, the risk of exploitation and abuse of older adults is elevated when employing an independent caregiver, whether financial, physical, or emotional.
 Respected home care agencies offer supervision as well as extensive background and reference checks, bonding and insurance, along with other safeguards to protect seniors.
 Not just that, but in case an older adult’s primary caregiver became ill or took a break for vacation, an equally qualified and dependable replacement caregiver is provided.

 - Initial and ongoing training increase caregiver excellence.
 Agencies that provide significant training for their care staff make sure skills are always as sharp as they possibly can be, and that any new strategies established in the industry are utilized – meaning an increased degree of care over an independent caregiver who may not have the same opportunities for professional development.

-As the top provider of home and dementia care in Topeka and the surrounding communities, Grace Home Care is happy to meet each of these criteria and a lot more.
+As the top provider of senior care in Topeka and the surrounding communities, Grace Home Care is happy to meet each of these criteria and a lot more.
 As a proud member of the Briggs Home Care family of agencies, we are committed to meeting the varied needs of our clients – from companionship and light housekeeping assistance to chronic and emerging health issues, and everything in between.
 We take great pride in ensuring our team receives ongoing caregiver training, so you can feel confident in knowing our caregivers are top notch and continuously improving their skills, while offering the safe, dependable, and compassionate care necessary to make life the best it can be.

-Email or call us at 785-286-2273 so that we can answer any extra questions you may have about our home and dementia care in Topeka, or to request a free in-home assessment.
+Email or call us at 785-286-2273 so that we can answer any extra questions you may have about our senior care in Topeka, or to request a free in-home assessment.
 To find out if our top-rated home care services are available in your area, please visit this page on our website.